mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/reload-pools/index.md

     This command lists all of the Edge-LB pool configurations you have deployed.
 The pool that has a missing pod in this list identifies the `<pool-name>` you specify in the next step.

-3. Get the name of the pod you need to replace (the one that was running on the removed public agent) by running the following command:
+3. Get the name of the pod you need to replace (the pod that was running on the removed public agent):

     ```bash
     $ dcos edgelb-pool --name=/dcos-edgelb/pools/<pool-name> pod list